Technet (comics): History

-Fascination brought Captain Britain and his companion Meggan to 14th century Peru to rescue Gatecrasher.
-Captain Britain gathered together the plants necessary to create the antidote that would kill the parasite eggs.
-Gatecrasher and Yap consumed the antidote, and then they, Fascination, Captain Britain, and Meggan returned to their own time period.
+Fascination brought Captain Britain and his companion Meggan to Peru to rescue Gatecrasher.
+Captain Britain gathers together the plants necessary to create an antidote to kill the parasites, which is given to Gatecrasher and Yap.
+They, Fascination, Captain Britain, and Meggan returned to their own time period.

-Gatecrasher recruited new members Numbers and Waxworks into the Technet, and all of the former members excepting the slain Elmo rejoined.
+Gatecrasher recruited new members Numbers and Waxworks into the Technet, and all of the former members except Elmo rejoined.
 At some point during this period, Fascination changed her name to Scatterbrain.

-Opal Luna Saturnyne hired the Technet to capture Rachel Summers, alias Phoenix, whom Saturnyne claimed was a threat to the universe.
-At this time, Rachel was on the run from Mojo, who had enslaved her to star in his movies.
-Mojo sent his servants, the Warwolves, after Rachel.
-The Warwolves and the Technet fought over Rachel and during the fight, Ferro was killed.
-Rachel was saved by Captain Britain, Meggan, and her fellow X-Men Nightcrawler and Shadowcat.
-Together they fought off the Technet, with Gatecrasher fleeing for her life, who then retreated.
+Opal Luna Saturnyne hires the Technet to capture Rachel Summers, whom Saturnyne claims is a threat to the universe.
+At this time, Rachel is on the run from Mojo, who had enslaved her to star in his movies.
+Mojo sends his servants, the Warwolves, after Rachel.
+The Warwolves and the Technet battle over Rachel and during the fight, Ferro is killed.
+Rachel is saved by Captain Britain, Meggan, Nightcrawler, and Shadowcat.
+Together they battle off the Technet, with Gatecrasher retreating.
 This battle against the Technet led directly to the formation of the team Excalibur by Summers and her allies.
 It was later revealed that Saturnyne had hired the Technet under orders of Roma, who needed to form the superhero team to save the multiverse.